lambdablockchain/lambda-node/contrib/devtools/README.md

 `<year_introduced>` is equal to `<current_year>`, it will be set as a single year rather than two hyphenated years.

-If the file already has a copyright for `The Bitcoin developers`, the script will exit.
+If the file already has a copyright for `The Lambda developers`, the script will exit.

 ## `optimize-pngs.py`

-A script to optimize png files in the bitcoin repository (requires pngcrush).
+A script to optimize png files in the lambda repository (requires pngcrush).

 ## security-check.py and test-security-check.py